Like Flour

 Sources spoke of a climate of hostility, regular suicide attempts, harassment, and undignified conditions made increasingly challenging by the pandemic.

-In collaboration with local human rights NGO Aditus foundation, through photography and text, Like Flour explores life in the detention centres during the pandemic through testimonies of those who have experienced it, and explore how the pandemic contributed to such conditions within a pre-existing facility.
+In collaboration with local human rights NGO Aditus foundation, through photography and text, Like Flour explores life in the detention centres during the pandemic through testimonies of those who have experienced it, and explores how the pandemic contributed to such conditions within a pre-existing facility.

 The project helps bring to light one of the social consequences of Covid19; how a vulnerable group was subjected to living in such desperate conditions.